 as a means of monitoring the operation of the aid.

-If an Authority receives a request for a third party installation, it should first establish whether such involvement is permitted in the Authority’s legislation.
+If an Authority receives a request for a third-party installation, it should first establish whether such involvement is permitted in the Authority’s legislation.
 If there are no impediments, the Authority may consider negotiating an agreement with the potential third party to clearly establish the responsibilities and liabilities of each party.
 The agreement may also address: